olsgreen/autotrader-api/README.md

 You can retrieve extra datasets for a VRM via the `lookup` method by supplying the one or all of the following flags:

+**Note:** The `VehicleLookupFlags::VEHICLE_METRICS` & `VehicleLookupFlags::VALUATIONS` flags also require the current mileage to be passed in as the last parameter as below.

  - **VehicleLookupFlags::MOT_TESTS**

    Provides most recent MOT test information for the specified vehicle.